How Does Dust Affect Your Dog?

 You Know That Dust Can Make Your House Dirty

-However, have you ever thought whether dust can affect your dog or not?
+However, have you ever thought about whether dust can affect your dog or not?
 If it does, how exactly can dust affect your four-legged friend?

 Dust And Cleanliness